๐Ÿ”งIntro to Mechanics

 Internal Friction

-• Causes hysteresis—energy is lost during cyclic loading and unloading, which is why a bouncing ball eventually stops and why car tires heat up during driving
+• Causes hysteresis: energy is lost during each cycle of loading and unloading.
+This is why a bouncing ball loses height with each bounce and why car tires heat up during driving

-• Affects material selection—engineers choose materials with appropriate internal friction for applications like vibration damping versus energy-efficient springs
+• Affects material selection: engineers choose materials with appropriate internal friction depending on the application.
+High internal friction is useful for vibration damping (like rubber engine mounts), while low internal friction is desirable for energy-efficient springs

-Compare: Internal Friction vs. Surface Friction—internal friction occurs within a material during deformation, while surface friction occurs between two objects.
-Both dissipate mechanical energy as heat, but internal friction is relevant for material properties and damping systems.
+Compare: Internal Friction vs. Surface Friction: internal friction occurs within a material during deformation, while surface friction occurs between two objects.
+Both dissipate mechanical energy as heat, but internal friction is most relevant when you're thinking about material properties and damping systems.

 Quick Reference Table